 Then something surprising happened.
 Security became a hot topic in the software industry, making a secrets manager more appealing.
-We started to see organic demand rise for Enclave from new customers while simultaneously increasing love of the product from existing customers.
+We started to see organic demand rise for our secrets manager from new customers while simultaneously increasing love of the product from existing customers.

 This all leads us to today.
-We are making a correction to Doppler's journey by discontinuing Radar so we can pour all our resources into Enclave.
+We are making a correction to Doppler's journey by discontinuing Radar so we can pour all our resources into our secrets manager.
 On June 1st, Radar will be deactivated and all active GitHub installations will be disconnected.
 Soon after the Radar product will be removed from the Doppler dashboard.
-The entire team at Doppler looks forward to doubling down on Enclave and continuously growing the offering for you and your team.
+The entire team at Doppler looks forward to doubling down on our secrets manager and continuously growing the offering for you and your team.